TheOdinProject/top-meta/Moderation_Matrix.md

 This matrix is not all encompassing and zaps are given at the discretion of the moderator team.
 Zaps are private to the user and the moderation team.
 Zaps accumulate over time if rules continue to be broken.

 ## 0 Zaps (Heads Up)
-- Dog piling/short circuiting a teaching moment
+- Dog piling/short circuiting a teaching moment (E.g jumping in to help when someone else is already helping out, giving an answer when someone is leading someone to think critically about their problem)
 - Asking about or encouraging the use of Windows
 - "Chat bombing", aka posting many short (ususally 4-5 or fewer words) messages in rapid succession, repeatedly sending parts of thoughts (incomplete, non-standalone sentences or fragments) in new messages.
 (Use shift + enter and send ONE message where possible or edit your message)
 - Discussing mental health issues in depth or seeking mental health help from other users